muppet9010/Factorio-Utils/README.md

 	1: most settings are in the user's VS code settings.
 This includes the path to where it expects the custom dictionaries to be.
 	2: In the root of the shared Factorio modding source folder (same as FactorioSumnekoLuaPlugin), have a ".vscode" folder.
 	3: Within here create another folder called "cspell" and put the "cSpell Dictionaries" contents from Utils repo in there.

 Extra things added to VSCode:
- - FactorioSumnekoLuaPlugin (helps autocomplete with Factorio specific oddities):
-	1: Download the git repo from: https://github.com/JanSharp/FactorioSumnekoLuaPlugin
-	2: Get the contents of the downloaded Zip/folder.
-Where the README.md is.
-	3: In the root of the shared Factorio modding source folder, the folder each of your mods source code folders live in.
-	4: Create a new folder structure: ".vscode" / "lua"
-	5: Put the downloaded contents inside the lua folder created.
-So you end up with: [MY FACTORIO MODS]/.vscode/lua/README.md
-	6: In VSCode set the "sumneko.lua" extensions "Plugin" setting to the shared source folder root and path you creaed: ../.vscode/lua/plugin.lua
  - Factorio API (data stage typedefs): https://github.com/Nexela/factorio-api
 	1: Download the repo and put the files in a created folder: C:\FactorioModding\factorio-api
 	2: Add the folder to Sumneko (per workspace not per user) library paths: setting name "Library", path to add: C:\FactorioModding\factorio-api